epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/README.md

 3. **Determinants of a Movie's Financial Success**: How do factors like budget, runtime, and movie ratings impact the movie's revenue or profitability?
 4. **Influence of Global Events on the Movie Industry**: How have significant global events, such as the Global Financial Crisis in 2007-2008, influenced movie budgets and revenues?
 5. **Correlation Between Movie Content and the Global Financial Crisis**: Are money-related movies more frequent before or after the Global Financial Crisis?
-6. **Predictive Analysis of Movie Revenue**: Can a regression model using variables like budget, GDP, country, runtime, and release year effectively predict a movie's revenue?
+6. **Predictive Analysis of Movie Revenue**: Can a regression model using variables like budget, GDP, country, runtime, release year and so on, effectively predict a movie's revenue?

 ## 📊Proposed additional datasets
 - [**IMDB Datasets**](https://developer.imdb.com/non-commercial-datasets/): We utilized two specific datasets from IMDB: `title.basics.tsv` and `title.ratings.tsv`, which include data for 10 million movies.
 These were merged with the CMU Movies dataset, by using the movie title, runtime, and release year as a key.
 This will enrich our primary dataset with the ratings for the movies, which will later be used for exploring the correlation between movie ratings and revenue.